Anmol-Ghadia/YetAnotherECommerceSite/README.md

 ## TODO
-1) Add last 2 api calls marked as todo
-1) complete product delete route by deleting artifacts such as products stored in cart
 1) complete user delete route by deleting artifacts such as reviews, products, cart
 1) Add logging capability with different levels
 1) Refactor database connector